In addition to overseeing the university's visual identity program, PAGES offers planning

 All printing must be purchased through PAGES in conjunction with the Purchasing Office.
 See "Policy on Reproduction of Materials for Outside Dissemination" in Leaves of Gold, Clarion University Policies and Procedures Manual, Procedure 40.010.
 Policy 40.010 states, "Official Clarion University publications and other materials prepared for public distribution reflect the character and quality of the institution and its services.

-Therefore, all printing jobs for public distribution must have written approval from the publications director.
+Therefore, all printing jobs for public distribution must have written approval from a designer at Pages.
 The Purchasing Office will not assign PO numbers without such approval, and Accounts Payable will not pay printing invoices that do not have this approval attached.
 Individuals who order printing of any kind without written approval will be personally liable for payment."

 Materials designated as official university publications include "all printed materials intended for external public or campus-wide distribution:"